Luis García (pitcher, born 1987)

-Luis Amado García (born January 30, 1987) is a Dominican professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
-He previously played for the Philadelphia Phillies, Los Angeles Angels, Texas Rangers and St. Louis Cardinals.
+Luis Amado García (born January 30, 1987) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Los Angeles Angels, Texas Rangers, St. Louis Cardinals, San Diego Padres, Boston Red Sox, Los Angeles Dodgers, and Washington Nationals.

-García was originally signed by the Los Angeles Dodgers organization as an amateur free agent in 2004, at the age of 16.
+García was originally signed by the Dodgers organization as an amateur free agent in 2004, at the age of 16.
 His initial MLB call-up occurred on July 9, 2013.
 García made his big league debut the next day, versus the Washington Nationals at Citizens Bank Park.
 That day, he pitched one scoreless inning, in relief of Phillies ace, Cliff Lee.

 García has had two stints playing professional baseball, initially from 2006 to 2010, and from 2013 to present.
 During the period in between stints, García was mostly out of baseball, working in the barbering and moving businesses, save for a brief, rocky 2012 comeback attempt in independent ball.